TN govt fully involved in corruption, alleges Goyal | Politics

 Later, at the Exporters' Conclave organised by the Directorate General of Foreign Trade, he asked the exporters to contribute with a sense of duty and commitment towards the growth of the country.

-''Prime Minister Narendra Modi in the last 8.5 years has changed the way of working and the mindset of the government.'' he said.
+''Prime Minister Narendra Modi in the last 8.5 years has changed the style of functioning and the mindset of the government.'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)